-Minnesota Land Trust expects to close 20 easements through this proposal.
-The average cost per easement to fund the MLT's perpetual monitoring and enforcement obligations is \$24,000, although in extraordinary circumstances additional funding may be warranted.
+Minnesota Land Trust expects to close 10-15 conservation easements through this proposal.
+The average cost per easement to fund the MLT's perpetual monitoring and enforcement obligations is \$28,000, although in extraordinary circumstances additional funding may be warranted.
 This figure is derived from MLT's detailed stewardship funding "cost analysis" which is consistent with Land Trust Accreditation standards.
 MLT shares periodic updates to this cost analysis with LSOHC staff.